Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Conclusions

 \section{Conclusions}

-In this work, we have proposed and investigated an efficient numerical method to simulate multiscale coupled problems involving a linear elastic solid and slender fluid inclusions.
-The method handles the inclusions as immersed boundaries within the tissue finite element mesh using the reduced Lagrange multiplier approach recently proposed in \cite{LHPZ}.
+We have proposed, analyzed, and numerically tested a computational approach for the simulation of multiscale problems involving the interplay of linear elastic solid and slender fluid inclusions.
+The method handles the inclusions as low-dimensional immersed boundaries within the tissue mesh, combined with the recently proposed reduced Lagrange multiplier approach \cite{LHPZ}, which allows to efficiently handle the mixed-dimensionality of the problem.
+From the practical perspective, the usage of the immersed methods allows to reduce the overall complexity of the problem since the explicit discretization of the inclusion interface within the finite element mesh is not required, while the combination with the model-order reduction allows to efficiently handle the physics of the considered problem.

-In particular, we extended the method of \cite{LHPZ} to the case of a \textit{local deformation} boundary condition, in which the fluid and the solid are coupled imposing a local displacement field which does not depend on the macroscale deformation.
-We showed that this condition can be naturally imposed within the reduced Lagrange multipliers framework by properly selecting the Lagrange multipliers space.
-In particular, we showed that, with the correct choice of the reduced-order space, the resulting continuous formulation is well-posed.
+We extended the method of \cite{LHPZ}, originally proposed for scalar problems, to the setting of three-dimensional linear elasticity coupled to one-dimensional blood flow.
+This problem requires a non-standard conditions at the fluid-solid interface to consistently handle the fact that one-dimensional displacement field imposed only along the normal direction, and that it is invariant to the the macroscale deformation.
+We showed that this condition can be naturally imposed within the reduced Lagrange multiplier framework by properly selecting the Lagrange multipliers space that guarantee well-posedness of the continuous formulation.

-The immersed method, combined with the reduced Lagrange multiplier approach, allows to reduce the overall complexity of the problem, since the explicit discretization of the inclusion interface is not required.
-We assessed the performance of the proposed scheme by validating the expected convergence rates in the case of a single inclusion and considering different cases with multiple inclusions.
-The results show that the proposed multiscale model can be effectively used for the numerical investigation and for the numerical upscaling of multiscale materials.
-Our tests indicated as well that as the scale separation increases (thinner inclusions), a reduced-order space of dimension $N=2$ is sufficient for a valid approximation.
+One limitation of the model considered in this is that it does not account for the the back coupling of the solid matrix onto the fluid vasculature.
+The extension of the model to this more general setting, based on the preliminary results of Heltai \textit{et al.}\cite{heltai-caiazzo-mueller-2021}, is currently subject of ongoing research.